Go to the Nature Institute’s home page

 Coleridge’s remark can help us keep in mind just how radical all this is.
 If we, in bringing the contents of the world alive within our own experience, must participate in the creative activity through which these contents are originated and sustained, and if this does not mean creating some kind of representation, but rather being active in the one world’s ever-evolving manifestation of itself — well, then, this places us in a position of high responsibility indeed.

 We might say, then, that the world has the character of language.
 It is meaningful expression.
 Or, in more ancient terminology, it is the Logos on display.
 The whole universe, in its essential nature, is a continual coming into being — which is also to say, a continual speaking or expression or unfolding of meaning — and we are children of this meaning, and the responsible heirs of it.
-This proposal hardly seems more of a “reach” than one that says a universe that just “happens” to be scientifically accessible and understandable somehow came about from a meaningless “nowhere” of which we have no knowledge — and cannot even conceive, since we can only conceive that which is conceivable, or possesses meaning.
+This proposal hardly seems more of a “reach” than one that says a universe that just “happens” to be scientifically accessible and understandable somehow came about from a meaningless “nowhere” of which we have no knowledge — and which we cannot even conceive, since we can only conceive that which is conceivable, or possesses meaning.

 Numerous creation stories from around the globe have pictured the genesis of the world and all its creatures as occurring through the spoken word (or song).
-As we saw in the chapter on “The Evolution of Consciousness”, this is how the ancients experienced the world — as thoughtful expression — and the experience was lost only in relatively recent history.
+As we saw in the chapter on “The Evolution of Consciousness”, this is how the ancients experienced the world — as thoughtful expression — and the experience was wholly lost only in relatively recent history.

 Language, then, is not a mere tool we somehow invented.
 Our minds and our speech precipitated out of language — a language of nature in itself too profound for (merely human) words.
 We were spoken into being so that we might eventually learn to speak for ourselves, however crudely.
 All along the way, the meanings inherent in the world nurtured us toward this end.